Charlie Blackmon Preview, Player Props: Rockies vs. Cubs

-On Monday, Charlie Blackmon (.229 slugging percentage in past 10 games, with no home runs) and the Colorado Rockies face the Chicago Cubs, whose starting pitcher will be Jordan Wicks.
+On Tuesday, Charlie Blackmon (.250 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies play the Chicago Cubs, whose starting pitcher will be Javier Assad.
 First pitch is at 8:40 PM ET.

 Charlie Blackmon Game Info & Props vs. the Cubs